 Outside of school, I love reading, meditating, hiking, traveling, laughing, dancing, eating good food, drinking wine and connecting with others.
 I would not be where I am without the support of my family, friends, partner and two sweet pit-bull terriers.
 ISU has become my home because of the supportive people I have met and the growth-fostering program here.
 I am beyond grateful to embark on this adventure with all of you!!
 Please don’t hesitate to reach out and connect with me about anything!

 Hello there!
 My name is William Lane.
-I am a 2nd year Ph.D. student in the Counselor Education and Counseling program here at Idaho State University.
-I am very excited to continue my education in the counseling field.
+I am a 3rd year Ph.D.
+Candidate in Counselor Education and Counseling here at Idaho State University.
+I love helping students develop personally and professionally on their journey to becoming ethical, successful, unique, and passionate counselors.
+Please feel free to contact me, email@example.com.

 Hello!
-I’m Tessa Price, and I am so excited to be starting my second year in ISU’s Counselor Education Ph.D. program.
+I’m Tessa Price, and I am so excited to be starting my third year in ISU’s Counselor Education Ph.D. program.

 I received my bachelor’s degree from The College of Idaho in psychology and my master’s degree in Community Counseling from Gonzaga University in Spokane, WA.
 I have enjoyed my experience at ISU and look forward to continuing my journey here.